 The passage of Scripture is given a quick, cursory glance and then the jump is made to discussion.
 Questions are general.
 Or questions are answered with what they think is the “right Christian answer” and the passage of Scripture is not looked at again.

 I first realized this problem a few years ago when I led several Bible studies using John Stott guides.
 As Stott takes you through a book of the Bible, the questions are aimed at the biblical text.
-The questions required looking at the verses.
-The careful observations brought out what the passage was communicating, and then the lesson would end with applicational questions.
+The questions require observing the verses.
+The careful observations brought out what the passage was communicating, and then the lesson would end with applicational thoughts.
 Stott’s guides brought the Scripture to life for me.

 But some participants struggled and found the Stott guides difficult.
 The questions were not hard, but simply required looking at the verses.
 Yet some were stumped.